beza-lab/KAIM-WEEK1/README.md

 This project focuses on the detailed analysis of a large corpus of financial news data to discover correlations between news sentiment and stock market movements.
-This challenge is designed to refine your skills in Data Engineering (DE), Financial Analytics (FA), and Machine Learning Engineering (MLE).
-This challenge will enhance your ability to analyze complex data sets, demonstrate adaptability, and employ innovative thinking skills that are crucial for the demanding environment at Nova Financial Insights.
-This project will not only deepen your understanding of essential financial analytic techniques.
+Quantitative analysis using pynance and TaLib use TA-Lib to calculate various technical indicators Use PyNance for Financial Metrics